varunsapre/netflix-speed-boost/README.md

 ## 🎬 Usage

 1. **Navigate to Netflix**: Open any Netflix video
-2. **Customize Settings** (optional): Click the extension icon to set your preferred speed
+2. **Customize Settings** (optional): Click the extension icon to set your preferred speed and key binding
-3. **Boost Speed**: Click and hold on the **right third** of the video area
+3. **Boost Speed**: Either:
+   - Click and hold on the **right third** of the video area, OR
+   - Hold your custom key (default: 'L')
 4. **Release**: Let go to instantly return to normal playback speed

-**💡 Pro Tip**: The extension only activates on the right side of the screen, so it won't interfere with normal pause/play functionality!
+**💡 Pro Tip**: The extension only activates on the right side of the screen or with your custom key, so it won't interfere with normal pause/play functionality!

 ## ⚙️ Settings